slott56/Caravel-Transit/doc/source/caravel.rst

 Caravel Transit -- Analyze Transit GPS Data
 ==============================================

-Caravel-Transit reads and analyses transit GPS coordinates to discover routes and predict next bus arrival times.
+Caravel-Transit reads and analyses transit GPS coordinates to predict next bus arrival times.
+It can also discover routes, delays and other statistical measures of a transit system.

 ..  toctree::
     :maxdepth: 2